Discrete Choice with Endogenous Peer Selection: Equilibrium Behavior

 The independent Poisson processes of the alarm clocks of the agents lead the selection process of alternatives through time.
 They guarantee that the transition rate from choice configuration $\mathbf{y}$ to any different one $\mathbf{y}'$ is as follows

-These transition rates are the out of diagonal terms of the \textit{transition rate matrix}.\footnote{This transition rate matrix has many zeros in known locations. \citet{blevins2017identifying,blevins2018identification} offers a nice discuss of this feature and its advantage for identification over discrete time models.} The diagonal terms are constructed from them in a simple way
+These transition rates are the off-diagonal terms of the \textit{transition rate matrix}.\footnote{This transition rate matrix has many zeros in known locations. \citet{blevins2017identifying,blevins2018identification} offers a nice discussion of this feature and its advantage for identification over discrete time models.} The diagonal terms are constructed from them in a simple way

 We will indicate by $\mathcal{W}$ the transition rate matrix.
 As the number of choice configurations is $\left(Y+1\right)^{A}$, it follows that $\mathcal{W}$ is a $\left(Y+1\right)^{A}\times \left(Y+1\right)^{A}$ matrix.
-An equilibrium in this model is an invariant distribution $\mu: \overline{\mathcal{Y}}^{A} \rightarrow\left[0,1\right]$, with $\sum\nolimits_{\mathbf{y}\in \overline{\mathcal{Y}}^{A}}\mu \left( \mathbf{y}\right) =1$, of the dynamic process with transition rate matrix $\mathcal{W}$.
+An equilibrium in this model is an invariant distribution $\mu: \mathcal{Y}^{A} \rightarrow\left[0,1\right]$, with $\sum\nolimits_{\mathbf{y}\in \mathcal{Y}^{A}}\mu \left( \mathbf{y}\right) =1$, of the dynamic process with transition rate matrix $\mathcal{W}$.
 It indicates the likelihood of each choice configuration $\mathbf{y}$ in the long run.
 This equilibrium behavior relates to the transition rate matrix in a linear fashion

 The assumptions in the paper guarantee the existence and uniqueness of an invariant distribution.
 Importantly, this invariant distribution has full support (i.e., any choice configuration $\mathbf{y}$ realizes with positive probability).